libriscv/libriscv/README.md

 	machine.simulate(1'000ul);
 ```

 The fuzzing program does this, so have a look at that.
-There is also [a unit test](/tests/unit/micro.cpp).
+There are also [unit tests](/tests/unit/micro.cpp).

 ## Adding your own instructions